 - The M.S.
 Degree is not a prerequisite for the Ph.D.

-- Graduate Student Colloquium.
-Ph.D. students are required to register for Ch E 590 in their first Fall Semester and in their second Spring Semester.
-In addition, students are required to make one additional presentation at a technical society meeting, research seminar, or other professional forum.
+- Graduate Student Colloquium - Ph.D. students are required to register for Ch E 590 in their first Fall Semester.
+Students must register for CHE 590 during one spring semester, and are encouraged to do so in their second Spring Semester.
+In addition, students are required to present at the Department Research Symposium, typically during their 4th year.

-- No courses outside of the Chemical Engineering Department are required by the department; however, the doctoral Committee may specify up to 12 credits of non Chemical Engineering courses.
+- No courses outside of the Chemical Engineering Department are required by the department; however, the doctoral Committee may specify up to 9 credits of non-Chemical Engineering courses.

-Students transferring to Penn State with a MS degree from another institution may transfer up to 12 credits of course work if so evaluated by the Graduate Admissions Committee.
+Students transferring to Penn State with a MS degree from another institution may transfer up to 12 credits of course work if so evaluated by the Graduate Program Coordinator with

 - Completion of all 400, 500, and 600 level credits with a grade point average of 3.00.

-- Completion of a minimum of 1 Teaching Assistantships.
+- Completion of a minimum of 1 Teaching Assistantship.